SAP-docs/contribution-guidelines/docs/content-contribution/markdown-basics.md

 ### Third level heading
 ```

-> For a real example, the heading introducing this section, that is "Text emphasis and usage", is marked up with `###` to denote a third level heading.
+> For a real example, the heading that introduces this section, that is "Text emphasis and usage", is marked up with `###` to denote a third level heading.

 Text can be marked as italic, bold or even both, using `*` and `_` characters: